 Do You Qualify for a Med Card?

-Not that a person cannot address and be aware of their health and experience, but the medical field has a huge amount of vocabulary specific to it not typically known by the public.
+Not that a person cannot address and be aware of their experience, but the medical field has a huge amount of vocabulary specific to it not typically known by the public.
 So before beginning your hunt for a medical marijuana doctor, ensuring you have a condition or symptom qualifying you for the Colorado Marijuana Registry can save you both time and money.
 Some conditions and diseases may require medical documentation, particularly with minors (under 18) and young adults (18 to around 25).
-Possessing your medical files when you go to a doctor's office is not just a requirement in these circumstances, it is a way to show you are proactively seeking a therapy suitable for your life and condition.
+Possessing your medical files when you go to a doctor’s office is not just a requirement in these circumstances, it is a way to show you are proactively seeking a therapy suitable for your life and condition.

 Finding a Doctor: